 - Get to the clinic on time for the retrieval.
 Plan for traffic or weather conditions; consider staying close to the clinic the night before if you’re worried for any reason.

-- Be honest with the people caring for you the day of the retrieval.
+- Be honest with the people caring for you on the day of the retrieval.
 Let them know if you are nervous.
 Ask if you’ll see your doctor before or after the procedure.

 - If you’re worried about something — ask!